Can a spa help with your allergies?

 We can all appreciate a little attentiveness now and then, and nothing says pampering like a nice calming facial.
 These treatments can help us to feel good even in the best of times – their relaxing nature and benefits for the skin are always welcome.
 Facials can also be absolutely beneficial for those affected by allergies.
 If the correct products are used and the right pressure is applied to certain points and areas, they can really help to relieve sinus congestion and other causations of allergies such as headaches.

 It is generally known that there is some correlation between stress and allergies.
 When you’re stressed, certain chemicals can be released into your bloodstream that can negatively affect your immune responses.
 If you leave stress unchecked your immune system can indeed further deteriorate, making your allergies worse.
 Therefore, you will absolutely want to avoid and combat stress.
-There is no better way of doing this on your next than by taking that much needed time for yourself and indulging in stress-reducing massage.
+There is no better way of doing this on your next than by taking that much needed time for yourself and indulging in a stress-reducing massage.

 The fine folks at the spoke to us about the positive affects massages can have on those with allergies.